gamma-quadrant/gamma-quadrant/README.md

-A bit about me:
+# About me

-- I'm a technical writer
-- I'm currently working on a personal website and a short book on accessible technical writing
+I'm a technical writer working on a book about accessible technical writing.
+I'm also a ~~grasshopper~~ frontend web developer.
+Learning is my thing.

+## A little more about me

+I work in higher ed, but I'm looking to move into more technical technical writing.
+A lot of my work involves writing with Section 508 and WCAG guidelines in mind.
+I have some thoughts about how to make my work better.

 <!---
 gamma-quadrant/gamma-quadrant is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.